-A two-semester project using a digital portfolio platform, the capstone requires the following:
+A two-semester project, the capstone requires the following:

 - Prospectus and annotated bibliography